 comparison of your solar investment to other investment options, you will have to take into account your tax bracket percentage.

 4) “Utility Rate” is the estimated utility price for energy over the next 30 years.
-The value reﬂects an annual increase of 4.00%.
+The value re?ects an annual increase of 4.00%.

 * Figure represents the total system cost after applying the 30% Fed Tax Credit

 Now I’m waiting for permits from the city and permission from my HOA (I don’t think they can deny it).
 Then I can start scheduling my install.
-Once the install is done, the city does another final inspection.
+There is actually something exciting about scheduling my solar system installation.
+It will feel like a personal achievement for myself, especially after the time it’s taken to make this decision.
+This is probably one of the best parts of the process, to be honest.
+Then, once the install is done, the city does another final inspection.
 The great part is that the installer company guarantees the rebate, so I’m never out of pocket the money that the city will be paying.
 This whole project should be done by the end of October and will start lowering my utility bill immediately after.
 I’m pretty excited about this.